dominicgaliano/ec2practice/README.md

 - Installed and setup nginx reverse proxy to forward HTTP requests to a different port on EC2 instance
   - See [./instance_config_files/ec2practice](./instance_config_files/ec2practice)
+  - From this point on, the server is accessible via http://{server-public-ip-address} but not via https://...

 ```bash
 # install nginx